 Comparing Industry Sectors

-This section examines how different industrial sectors manage their TRI chemical waste.
-This sector-specific approach can highlight progress made in improving environmental performance, identify emerging issues, and reveal opportunities for better waste management practices.
+This section examines how industry sectors manage Toxics Release Inventory (TRI) chemical waste.
+Looking at data from individual sectors can highlight progress made in improving environmental performance and reveal opportunities for better waste management practices.

 The following pie chart shows the quantities of TRI chemical waste managed through recycling, energy recovery, treatment, and disposal or other releases.
 For more details on quantities released, toggle to the “Releases only” figure.